rioj7/regex-text-gen/README.md

 `///` is the comment (doxygen) characters we want to add to the beginning of the lines.
 Empty lines will be handled correctly, because both capture groups are empty.

-If you want to use the keybinging as a template and make changes you can set `useInputBox` to `true` or delete that line.
+If you want to use the keybinding as a template and make changes before applying you can set `useInputBox` to `true`.

 ### Two step Find and Replace